 If your business is in a highly regulated industry, such as healthcare, insurance, banking and finance, putting managed file transfer in place is one of the easiest moves you can make to meet PCI DSS, HIPAA, FISMA, SOX, and the GDPR compliance regulations, among others.

-GoAnywhere offers both high security and file activity tracking through detailed audit logs and reports.
+GoAnywhere addresses the vulnerabilities of FTP by offering both high security and file activity tracking through detailed audit logs and reports.
 Using an MFT solution helps organizations of all sizes comply and avoid hefty penalties, fines, and loss of reputation, as well as loss of customer or partner confidence and potentially, loss of business.